kgrid-objects/fda-label-collection/README.md

 March 2021

+### This collection of files corresponds to the paper under review titled:
-THIS COLLECTION OF FILES CORREPSONDS TO THE PAPER UNDER REVIEW TITLED, "An Experiment to Convert Structured Product Labels to Computable Prescribing Information"
+"An Experiment to Convert Structured Product Labels to Computable Prescribing Information"

 The files and work described in the paper are available for inspection and review here, including: